kokkos/kokkos-core-wiki/docs/source/keywords.rst

 **Default State:**
 All backends are disabled by default.
 This ensures you explicitly choose the backends you need for your specific hardware setup.
+If no backend is enabled explicitly, the Serial backend will be enabled.

 **Enabling Backends:**
 You can enable backends by configuring with ``-DKokkos_ENABLE_<BACKEND>=ON``